studi-c/fizzbuzz/README.md

 A toy project

-Produces a satifactory visual studio file, that includes my custom include directory, but every time it rebuilds the Visual Studio solution file, I have to right click on the main project in visual studio and make the main project the startup project, rather than ALL_BUILD
+Produces a satisfactory visual studio project file, that includes my custom include directory and employs the correct startup subproject.